CarterPerez-dev/erhm/REPORT.md

 2. **Pedigree gatekeeping / "everyone else started at 15."** *"You're competing with people who've been obsessed with math and probability since high school."* (+97) and *"go find QT/QRs on LinkedIn and look at their educational background"* (+52). **Angle:** structured roadmap as the equalizer for non-Olympiad, non-target-school people

 3. **Deep skepticism of paid prep — bordering on hostility.** *"Beware of ALL quant courses.
 None of them are worth even a penny."* (+336, a top post).
 And the brutal tell: *"Bonus points if you sell a course on breaking in.
-Bonus bonus points if you were only an intern."* (+526, r/financialcareers). **This is the #1 thing that gets a product like getcracked called out.** See §6 scammy-flags.
+Bonus bonus points if you were only an intern."* (+526, r/financialcareers). ** See §6 scammy-flags.

 4. **LeetCode fatigue + "is the grind even the right grind?"** *"Is LC even still worth grinding?"* (+343).
 The quant crowd adds nuance: quant interviews are *not* LeetCode — *"brain teasers, elementary-to-junior MO questions, basic stats & calculus, game theory, gambling strategy"* (+248, r/quant). **Angle:** "LeetCode ≠ quant prep" is a genuinely useful, contrarian, share-worthy message.